Lai-YT/lai-yt.github.io/_posts/2023-02-20-summary-of-my-winter-vacation.md

 ## Time Plan

 I tried to use the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) to help me on focusing.
 Each Pomodoro (:tomato:) lasts 25 minutes with a successive short break (5 minutes).
 After the third :tomato:, take a long break (15 minutes).
 The tool I used is [Pomodoro Tracker](https://pomodoro-tracker.com/).
 > The power of the Pomodoro Technique is much more than what I've experienced.
-I cared only about focusing, relaxing and recording, so not practicing it strictly.
+I cared only about focusing, taking rest and recording, so not practicing it strictly.

 The time spent in a single day is one of the followings:
 - 4 ~ 5 hours.
 5 ~ 7 :tomato: each in the morning and the afternoon. (simply, the whole day)
 - 2 hours.
 Only learning in the morning or the afternoon. (simply, half-day)
 - < 1 hour.
 No learning.
 Only practicing typing.

 To me, learning 4 ~ 5 hours a day is intensive enough.
-I believe **relaxing improves overall efficiency**.
-Ideally, there are 5 whole days and 2 half-days per week, and no learning in all the evenings.
-But sometimes I had to go outdoors and my concentration is more limited than that, so there were only 4 whole days.
+I believe **taking rest improves overall efficiency**.
+There should be 5 whole days and 2 half-days per week and no learning in all the evenings, but sometimes I had to go outdoors and my concentration is more limited than that, so there were only 4 whole days.

 The winter vacation lasted for 5 weeks.
-I kept the above time plan in the beginning 4 weeks and entirely relaxed (I read a book, though) in the last week to prevent from burning out early in the coming semester.
+I kept the above time plan in the beginning 4 weeks and had entirely been resting (I read a book) in the last week to prevent myself from burning out early in the coming semester.
 In summary, the time that I'd been focusing on did increase.

 ![pomodoro record from 01/17/2023 to 02/16/2023]({{ "/assets/images/" | append: page.assets | append: "/pomodoro-record.jpg" | relative_url }})
 > actually 25m in 01/23